hominee/Suk/README.md

 ## Known Issues

-- Due to some limitation of current development(2023-01), WebRTC is not supported on webkit2gtk based on which Tauri is built, Dek cannot works in Linux.
+- Due to some limitation of current development(2023-01), WebRTC is not supported on webkit2gtk based on which Tauri is built, Suk cannot works in Linux.